Norman Eshley: Career

-In 1969, Eshley appeared alongside Dudley Sutton in two very similar villainous roles: in the Randall & Hopkirk (Deceased) episode "Could You Recognise the Man Again?", and in the Department S episode, "Handicap Dead".
+In 1969, Eshley appeared alongside Dudley Sutton in two very similar villainous roles: in the Randall & Hopkirk (Deceased) episode "Could You Recognise the Man Again?", and in the Department S episode "Handicap Dead".
 However, he is possibly best known for his role in the sitcom George and Mildred (1976–79) as the snobbish, right-wing estate agent Jeffrey Fourmile, the foil to George.
-In the show's direct predecessor, Man About the House, (1973–76) he had previously featured in several episodes as Robin Tripp's brother Norman, who married Chrissy (Paula Wilcox), and Jeffrey was mentioned in the spin-off show, Robin's Nest in the episode "Love and Marriage" as Robin's best man, who never turned up to the wedding due to having mumps.
+He had previously featured in several episodes of the show's direct predecessor, Man About the House (1973–76), as Robin Tripp's brother Norman, who marries Chrissy (Paula Wilcox).
 In an earlier Man About the House episode, "In Praise of Older Men" (1974), Eshley played a sleazy married executive named Ian Cross who tried to seduce Chrissy.

 In 1985, Eshley played the Reverend Redwood, a benevolent vicar who runs a social club with a view to rehabilitating ex-convicts in the Minder episode "Give Us This Day Arthur Daley's Bread".

 Eshley's other TV credits include: Thriller ("The Colour of Blood"/US title: "The Carnation Killer", 1973) as an escaped serial killer, Warship (1973–74), The Duchess of Duke Street, I, Claudius, The Sweeney (all 1976), Return of the Saint (1978), a former SAS colleague of Bodie in The Professionals episode "Kickback" (1980), a vicar in Minder (1985), Taggart (1990), Cadfael (1994), One Foot in the Grave (1997), Dangerfield (1998), and The Bill (1999–2000).

 In 1988 he appeared in a public information film about road safety called Accident in Park Road.
 His character is seen driving a Ford Escort, before running over a child who dashes out between cars in front of him.
 He is questioned by Graham Cole who plays a policeman, a role Cole played as PC Tony Stamp in The Bill.

 Along with Douglas Fielding, Eshley provided the narration for the Blind Guardian albums Nightfall in Middle-Earth and Legacy of the Dark Lands.
 He had roles in the BBC TV series New Tricks (2007) and A Christmas Campaign (short, 2011).
 In 2019, he appeared in the documentary The Immortal Orson Welles, directed by Chris Wade.

+Eshley's final credit is a posthumous performance as Lord Lestrade in the audio drama Sir Sherlock: The Red Letter Day.

 Personal life and death

 Eshley was married three times.
 In 1969, he married actress Millicent Martin in Brighton.
 The couple divorced in 1973.
-Eshley later married Lynette Braid in the 1980s; this marriage also ended in divorce.
+Eshley later married Lynette Braid in the 1980s; this marriage too ended in divorce.

 In 1993, Eshley was a passenger in a car involved in a crash in the Dordogne, France.
 He sustained a punctured lung, a cracked sternum, a broken shoulder blade, a fractured arm, and head and neck injuries when cut from the wreckage.

 In 2015, Eshley married Rachel Spiers, they lived in Tewkesbury, Gloucestershire, until his death from cancer at the Gloucestershire Royal Hospital on 2 August 2025, aged 80.